 John & Ann Mastoianni

 If you already have a mortgage, it may make sense for you to refinance.
-You can take advantage of better rates and terms and potentially save thousands over the life of your loan.
-When you refinance your mortgage, you're paying off your old loan with a new loan.
-You can save money by getting a lower interest rate, changing to different terms (i.e. switch from a 15-year to a 30-year term) or taking cash out of your home equity.
-There are several good reasons you should refinance, and you should consider more than just the interest rate:
+You may be able to take advantage of better rates and terms and potentially save thousands over the life of your loan.
+When you refinance your mortgage, you're paying off your old loan and creating a new one.
+You may even decide to combine both a primary mortgage and a second mortgage into a new loan.
+You may be able to save money by getting a lower interest rate, changing to different terms (i.e. switch from a 15-year to a 30-year term) or taking cash out of your home’s equity.
+There may be several good reasons why you should refinance, such as:

 Benefits aside, there are several factors to consider when thinking about refinancing your home.
-A lot depends on your financial situation, which you should carefully analyze to see if the timing is right for you.
-Consult with your mortgage professional for advice on your particular situation.
+As with any mortgage application, a lot depends on your particular circumstances, such as credit, income, assets and whether refinancing will provide a net tangible benefit for you.
+Timing may also be a factor in determining whether refinancing refinancing is is right for you.
+Consult with your mortgage professional for information specific to your particular situation.
 Refinancing could make sense if your adjustable rate mortgage is about to reset to a higher rate.